 How to Make Chaga Tea and 9 Other Chaga Recipes

-Among the most highly revered medicinal mushrooms is chaga (Inonotus obliquus (Fr.)
-Pilát), though it’s not an actual mushroom!
+Among the most highly revered functional mushrooms is chaga (Inonotus obliquus), though it’s not an actual mushroom!
 Chaga’s health benefits are numerous, and various Northern cultures boil this fungus for tea to keep well.
 But how do you make chaga tea?

 You can certainly consume chaga as a tea, but there are other ways to enjoy the benefits of this remarkable fungus.
-This article will teach you how to make tea from chaga AND will also include 11 other recipes that you can make to take advantage of the earthy quality of chaga.
+This article will teach you how to make chaga mushroom tea AND will also include 11 other recipes you can make to take advantage of the earthy quality of chaga.

 In this article: